indiqusdocs/yntraa/docs/Subscribers/AccountCentre/SupportandTickets.md

 sidebar_position: 9
 ---
 # Support and Tickets
-Yntraa cloud platform provides SLA-driven support to all subscriber customers in accordance with the terms and conditions outlined in the Service Level Agreement.
+Yntraa Cloud provides SLA-driven support to all subscriber customers in accordance with the terms and conditions outlined in the Service Level Agreement.
 To access the SLA, navigate to the User icon in the top helper bar and select Account under Account Centre.
 ![accountcentre](img/accountcentre.png)
 ## Creating a Support Ticket

-The Yntraa cloud platform has a ticketing section that can be accessed by clicking on **Support & Tickets** in the main navigation panel of the Account Centre.
+The Yntraa Cloud has a ticketing section that can be accessed by clicking on **Support & Tickets** in the main navigation panel of the Account Centre.
 The tickets section shows a list of all the tickets in your account and lets you filter the view based on ticket priority and ticket status.

 To open the ticket creation dialog box, click the **CREATE A TICKET** button in the left corner.
 Ticket creation follows the single-form interaction paradigm where all the relevant information is captured intelligently in one place to create the ticket.
 The ticket creation dialog will show the following options: